Gating-Induced Mott Transition in NiS$_2$: Introduction

 Aliovalent doping changes the number of electrons, and is the most commonly used means to change the electron filling.
 For example, substituting the rare earth atoms in rare earth titanate perovskites with alkaline earth elements adds a hole, which can move the system away from integer-filling, and hence lead to an metallic phase \cite{Katsufuji1997}.
 However, this approach has two shortcomings when used to study filling-induced Mott transitions: 1) Since no two ions have exactly the same radius, chemical doping necessarily has a steric effect that changes the crystal structure.
 Hence, it is not solely a change of electron filling.
 2) Partial substitution of an element with another rarely results in an ordered crystal structure.
 Instead, a random distribution of dopant atoms is more common.
 This results in local disorder in both the crystal structure and the electrostatic potential the electrons experience \cite{Aguiar2005,Miranda2020}.

-Recently, electrostatic gating approaches that rely on ionic liquids or gels have emerged as an alternate means to modify the carrier concentration and induce phase transitions in solids \cite{Goldman2014, Bisri2017, Leighton2019}.
-By using an electric double-layer transistor device, it is possible to induce charge densities that are well beyond what can be achieved by using solid dielectrics \cite{Yuan2009}.
+Recently, electrolyte gating approaches that rely on ionic liquids or gels have emerged as an alternate means to modify the carrier concentration and induce phase transitions in solids \cite{Goldman2014, Bisri2017, Leighton2019}.
+By using an electric double-layer transistor device, it is possible to obtain electrostatic as well as electrochemical effects and induce charge densities that are well beyond what can be achieved by using solid dielectrics \cite{Yuan2009, Leighton2022}.
 This approach was shown to be successful in, for example, modifying the superconducting properties of SrTiO$_3$ \cite{Lee2011}, KTaO$_3$ \cite{Ueno2011}, and various cuprates \cite{Bollinger2011, Leng2012, Garcia-Barriocanal2013}; inducing metal-insulator transitions in WO$_3$ \cite{Leng2017} and nickelate perovskites \cite{Bubel2015,Scherwitzl2010}; or inducing ferromagnetism in diamagnetic FeS$_2$ \cite{day2020contrasting, Walter_Voltage}.
 In addition to changing the band filling without necessarily introducing chemical or structural inhomogeneities, gating approaches also help bridge the miscibility gaps in compounds where suitable dopants are not easily identified.